 Separate living and sleeping spaces distinguish the suites, and some have kitchenettes.
 King beds and queen beds too.

 Two of the suites have a bunk bed setup in the living area, complete with its own sliding wall to cordon off completely.
 For the kids that apparently feels like a secret hideaway and for the parents, well, perhaps options for romance.

-One works well in lovely Georgia weather but would be daunting on a cold or rainy day because it’s all al fresco.
+The Anchor works well in lovely Georgia weather but would be daunting on a cold or rainy day because it’s all al fresco.
 Since the vast majority of Georgia coastal days are pleasant, this means dining by the pool, in view of the lawns, ocean and playground – a short walk from your room.

 My family shared excellent pizzas the first night: veggie for one, pepperoni and extra cheese the other.
-Breakfast here included all the standard egg options, frequent coffee refilling, pastries and pancakes.

 On the third floor crow’s nest of this basically two-story lodging is another dining option, sort of a coffee shop with full bar.
 Also in this top floor section are the kids’ activities room, guest laundry and fitness center adjoining a cheerful balcony overlooking the lawns and the sea.

 Lovely spot for a cocktail.
-Sandwiches are $10—turkey or roast beef and can be grilled.

 Ride your bikes to Beach Village, a boutique shopping and dining commons in development.
-Solid tip: food is excellent at the Market and Deli to eat in or take out, prepared, ready-to-eat or groceries.

 Wild Georgia shrimp or barbecue can be ordered at one window, serious meat, cheese, bread sandwiches at another and salad charged by the pound at a spacious chilled bar.